Aeldrion/Minecraft-Random/README.md

 # Random

-**Random** is a utility data pack for Minecraft 1.17+ that adds functions for random number generation and predicates for evaluation of random events.
+**Random** is a utility data pack for Minecraft 1.17+ that adds functions for random number generation and randomness-based predicates.

 ## Functions